 Frequently Asked Questions

-Licensed naturopathic physicians are unique in that we draw on the proven medical philosophies of various cultures and integrate these with modern scientific research.
+Licensed naturopathic physicians have been to an accredited naturopathic medical school.
+In my home state of Oregon we are licensed physicians.
+Our approach combines modern scientific research and treatments with complementary medicine and medical philosophies and treatments of various cultures.
 We also maintain that an underlying cause exists behind all disease and symptoms.
 We seek to address this underlying cause and restore the body back to health.
-In my practice I also have an emphasis on education and empower clients to take back control of their own health.

-Modalities I use include but are not limited to: Clinical Nutrition, Botanical/Herbal Medicine, Dietary Supplements, Stress Management and Prevention, Exercise therapeutics, Lifestyle Counseling and Coaching.
+Modalities NDs use include but are not limited to: Clinical Nutrition, Botanical/Herbal Medicine, Dietary Supplements, Stress Management and Prevention, Exercise therapeutics, Lifestyle Counseling and Coaching.

-As a practitioner of both Western and complementary medicine, and 18 years under my belt of integrative medical practice in Portland, I can consult on just about everything that a primary care physician would treat.
-I have had particular success with conditions that are not terribly responsive to Western medicine such as:
+As a practitioner of both Western and complementary medicine, and 25 years under my belt of integrative medical practice in Portland, I can consult on just about everything that a primary care physician would treat.
+When I am doing online consultations I cannot formally diagnose or prescribe but for the most part I am able to support you in addressing whatever concerns you have with educational coaching and consulting.

 - Irritable bowel syndrome